ingonyama-zk/icicle/docs/docs/icicle/primitives/hash.md

 The optional `domain_tag` pointer parameter enables domain separation, allowing isolation of hash outputs across different contexts or applications.

+### Poseidon2

+[Poseidon2](https://eprint.iacr.org/2023/323.pdf) is a cryptographic hash function designed specifically for field elements.
+It is a Faster Version of the Poseidon
+Hash Function (https://eprint.iacr.org/2019/458).
+The rest of description could be taken from Poseidon hash description above.

 ## Using Hash API

 ### 1. Creating a Hasher Object